gleidyalonzo/8-Week-SQL-Challenge/README.md

 - Master SQL fundamentals such as data querying, aggregation, and data manipulation.

 - Strengthen problem-solving abilities through hands-on case studies.

-- Build a robust online presence by sharing updates on LinkedIn and GitHub.

 ## Timeline